 The Fellow will join dynamic, in-progress efforts on all priority bodies of work, building knowledge of domestic and international human rights issues and learning the channels and practices by which Amnesty International delivers much-needed public and governmental scrutiny to end suffering and violations of human rights.
-The Fellow will also be provided travel to AIUSA’s 2018 Annual General Meeting in Washington, DC, where AIUSA will announce the awardee and the Fellow will be formally honored in Ladis Kristof’s name.
+The Fellow will also be provided travel to AIUSA’s 2019 Annual General Meeting in Chicago, IL, where AIUSA will announce the awardee and the Fellow will be formally honored in Ladis Kristof’s name.

 Support this work by making a donation to the Ladis Kristof Memorial Fellowship.